andreeaionescu/andreeaionescu.github.io/_posts/2021-11-03-how-graphql-works-with-tornado-flask.markdown

 ---
 layout: post
-title: GraphQL for Backend using Python (Intermediate Level)
+title: GraphQL for Backend using Python
 date: 2021-11-03 00:00:00 +0300
 description: Exploring the integration of GraphQL/Graphene on the backend as well as showing two working examples with Tornado and Flask. # Add post description (optional)
 img: graphql-with-pyton.jpg # Add image post (optional)